 Some aircraft engines have an airstart system in where pressurized air in a bottle starts the engine, and as long as the engine runs it keeps the bottle topped up for the next start.

 Larger aircraft use bleed air from the engines to actuate a number of systems from deicing boots, cabin pressurization, backup and main pneumatic systems.
 See the image for mor detail.

 Used when, for example, the landing gear hydraulic systems fails for a reason.
-A backup pneumatic system uses a storage bottle with air and an actuator as an emergency means to extend the gear.
+A backup pneumatic system uses a storage bottle with air and an actuator as an emergency means to extend the gear prior to landing.